 I just put some leaves in a blender with water, then immediately applied the water to the infected skin with an artist's paint brush.
 The itching stopped almost immediately.
 In my opinion it is more effective, especially quicker, than treatment obtained from a chemist.
 I then kept the juice in the fridge, it remained effective for many months, perhaps more than six months.
-The long term solution to the problem, however, was to stop wearing a particular pair of old shoes which I used for going into the bush, now I go barefoot, much better.
+The long term solution to the problem, however, was to stop wearing a particular pair of old shoes which I used for going into the bush.

 It was reported in 1979 that the leaves contain falcarindiol, known to be effective against "common dermatophyte fungi" (1) including athlete's foot and ringworm.
 It is not clear to me that the plant was used as a herbal remedy for athletes foot before this, there is a report from 1991 recommending the water steeped in the leaves for "athletes foot and ringworm" (2), but this use may be derived from the scientific finding mentioned.

 There is a report from 1848 (1,2) stating Maori used the sap for "scrofulous sores and ringworm" which could include athlete's foot.
 Perhaps this disease was not even present in Pre-European Maori society because early Maori footwear may not have provided a conducive environment, so it was not an issue.